guy9/killercoda-scenario-examples/mv_indexes_lab_2/step1.md

 Start by creating a Docker container with ScyllaDB.
 This tutorial was created with version 4.3:

-`docker run --name scylla-si -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1`{{execute}}
+`docker run --name scylla-si -d scylladb/scylla:5.2.0 --overprovisioned 1 --smp 1`{{execute}}

 Wait a minute or so and check the node status:

 `docker exec -it scylla-si nodetool status`{{execute}}

-You’ll see that eventually, all the nodes have UN for status.
+You’ll see that, eventually, all the nodes have UN for status.
 U means up, and N means normal.
 If you get a message "nodetool: Unable to connect to ScyllaDB API server: java.net.ConnectException: Connection refused (Connection refused)", it means you have to wait a bit more for the node to be up and responding.

 Run the CQL Shell, and create a Keyspace: